captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-Anyway, finally -- precious minutes lost -- we pull up to the ER, tires squealing -- but now the guy’s doesn’t wanna leave his new best friend Walter!
-He’s talking to Walter about horse racing, current events -- And I’m, like; “Hey come on let’s go!”.
+Anyway, finally—precious minutes lost—we pull up to the ER, tires squealing—but now the guy’s doesn’t wanna leave his new best friend Walter!
+He’s talking to Walter about horse racing, current events—And I’m, like; “Hey come on let’s go!”.

 ---